Ross Edgley: National Geographic (Global) Shark vs. Ross Edgley (2024)

 In 2024, Edgley appeared in the National Geographic/Disney+ documentary, "Shark vs Ross Edgley" where he went head-to-head and competed against four of the ocean’s most formidable sharks in one of the most unique shark-sports science study ever conducted.
 Over 2 years Edgley completely changed his diet and training in an effort to try and polaris jump out the water like a white shark, swim as fast as a mako shark, eat as much as a tiger shark and endure the same G-force as a hammerhead when hunting.
 Working with world leading shark experts, Forbes magazine stated, "The special is not just an adrenaline-pumping adventure but also a profound exploration of shark behaviour, biology, and conservation," adding, "Throughout the special, viewers gain a deeper appreciation for the intelligence, curiosity, and grace of these often misunderstood creatures."
 Gaining global recognition and reaching millions worldwide, Edgley famously coined the term, "Tiger Shark Bulk" during the eating challenge where he ate 30,000 calories and gained 10kg (22lbs) in 24 hours to trying to match the appetite and digestive system of a tiger shark that can consume over 25,000 calories in a single bite.
 Notably, it was the highest caloric intake recorded over 24 hours at University's School of Sport and Exercise Science at the National Centre for Sport and Exercise Medicine.

+The Great Icelandic Swim (Global) (2025)

+In 2026, Edgley starred in the three-part Channel 4 documentary series The Great Icelandic Swim with Ross Edgley, which followed his successful attempt to become the first person to swim the entire coastline of Iceland.
+Over 114 consecutive days, he covered approximately 1,000 miles (1,610 km) through some of the coldest and most challenging waters in the North Atlantic, battling hypothermia, severe weather, powerful tides, jellyfish and prolonged isolation.
+Alongside documenting the physical and psychological demands of the expedition, the series also highlighted marine conservation and scientific research, with environmental organisations using the swim to raise awareness of ocean health, biodiversity and the impacts of climate change on Iceland's marine ecosystems.
+The documentary was broadcast nationally on Channel 4 in the United Kingdom and internationally through streaming platform.